memgraph/memgraph/docs/user_technical/open-cypher.md

 The following sections describe some of the other supported features.

+#### Breadth First Search

+A typical graph use-case is searching for the shortest path between nodes.
+The openCypher standard does not define this feature.
+Neo4j offers the `shortestPath` function-like invocation for this purpose.

+Memgraph decided to offer the same functionality using the edge expansion syntax.
+Finding the shortest path between nodes can be done using breadth-first
+expansion:

+  MATCH (a {id: 723})-bfs[r:Type](e, n | true, 10)-(b {id : 882}) RETURN *

+The above query will find all paths of length up to 10 between nodes `a` and `b`.
+Just like in variable-length expansion, a single edge element in the query pattern denotes a possibly longer path.

+To find only the shortest path, simply append LIMIT 1 to the RETURN clause.

+  MATCH (a {id: 723})-bfs[r:Type](e, n | true, 10)-(b {id : 882}) RETURN * LIMIT 1

+Breadth-fist expansion allows an arbitrary expression filter that determines if an expansion is allowed.
+In the above query that expression is `true`, meaning that all expansions are allowed.
+Following is an example in which expansion is allowed only over edges whose `x` property is greater then `12` and nodes `y` whose property is lesser then `3`:

+  MATCH (a {id: 723})-bfs[](e, n | e.x > 12 and n.y < 3, 10)-() RETURN *

+Notice how the filtering expression uses `e` and `n` symbols.
+These symbols don't have a fixed name, which is exactly why they have to be declared as the first two arguments of the breadth-first expansion.

+The edge symbol and edge types in the square brackets can be omitted, just like in ordinary expansion.
+All other arguments (in the round brackets) are obligatory.

+There are a few benefits of the breadth-first expansion approach, as compared to the `shortestPath` function of Neo4j.
+For one, it is possible to inject expressions that filter on nodes and edges along the path itself, not just the final destination node.
+Furthermore, it's possible to find multiple paths to multiple destination nodes regardless of their length.
+Also, it is possible to simply go through a node's neighbourhood in breadth-first manner.

+It is fair to say there are a few drawbacks too.
+Currently, it isn't possible to get all shortest paths to a single node using Memgraph's breadth-first expansion.
+Also, the syntax is a bit unwieldy.

 #### UNWIND

 The `UNWIND` clause is used to unwind a list of values as individual rows.